 They killed dogs indiscriminately, whether they were good or bad; any dog they found was killed and taken away.
 At that time, while I was eating at home, my father came back and told me a bizarre story.

 Of course, there were some hard-hearted families who thought that rather than having their dogs killed and taken away by the dog-killing team, it would be better to kill and eat the dogs themselves.
 So they slaughtered their dogs before the dog-killing team arrived and cooked the dog meat for themselves.
-You might think this is too cruel, but if it weren't for the circumstances, who would have the heart to kill their own dog?
+Perhaps you think this is too cruel, but if it weren't for the circumstances, who would have the heart to kill their own dog?
 After all, dogs are their loyal guardians.

 When dogs were almost extinct, they turned their attention to the chickens in every household.
 However, if they were called a chicken-killing team, it would seem trivial.
 The dog-killing team could still be said to be preventing rabies, but what about killing chickens?
 Could they say it was for avian influenza?
 That seemed implausible, and at that time, there didn't seem to be a professional term for avian influenza.